bernhardAxonIvy/doc/source/designer-guide/ivyscript/java-integration.rst

 .. warning::

-   As a general rule, *do not create any variables or objects of foreign (i.e. Java) Date / Time types inside IvyScript* .
+   As a general rule, *do not create any variables or objects of foreign (i.e., Java) Date / Time types inside IvyScript* .
 Although a statement such as

    ::